fahimratul/DBMS/README.md

 password : flask,
 database : project2
 ```
 If you wish to use different set of credentials, you have to make changes in '__init__.py' file .
-To initialize database run,
+To initialize database run the following commands from terminal/cmd,
 ```
-flask --app rapid init-db
+mysql -h localhost -u flaskuser -pflask project2 < rapid/complete_schema.sql
+mysql -h localhost -u flaskuser -pflask project2 < rapid/dummy_data.sql
 ```
 ### Step-6: Run the app
 ```